crate/croud/docs/commands/clusters.rst

    It is possible to restore a snapshot from a cluster into another cluster.
    The source and target clusters must be in the same organization and region.

+Restore a snapshot of a cluster.

+It is possible to partially restore the snapshot by specifying the type of data to restore.
+For example, you can choose to only restore the data and not the metadata, or just a table.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: clusters snapshots restore
+   :nodescription:

 Example
 ~~~~~~~